An angry spirit with a grudge has caused some trouble and headaches.

 People who commit suicide sometimes don’t find peace that they were looking for, and are stuck in this world, still very unhappy, unable to let go of their feelings.
 Being dead didn’t help at all.

-Reports of paranormal activity have been reported for many years.
+Reports of paranormal activity have been around for many years.

 The Lighthouse Museum; formerly the head Lighthouse Keeper’s residence.